My experience of surgical abortion at a NUPAS clinic at 11 weeks and 3 days

 Okay so, I’m writing my story just to help anyone else thinking about a surgical abortion just like I did.
-I scoured the internet for helpful stories: did it hurt, what’s the process, etc etc so I thought I’d share my experience of a surgical abortion at a NUPAS clinic in the UK at 11 weeks and 3 days (more stories about abortion, surgical abortion and abortion at 11 weeks).
+I scoured the internet for helpful stories: did it hurt, what’s the process, etc etc so I thought I’d share my experience of a surgical abortion at a NUPAS clinic in the UK at 11 weeks and 3 days.

 So firstly I found out I was pregnant on Christmas Eve which was a complete shock.
 I had been on the pill and taking it religiously, I also have a 6-month-old daughter and although myself and her father are still together another child was just not what I wanted at that time in my life.